YTFGolf/rust-wiki/doc/stage-info.md

 If both of these methods fail, or give weird results, the last resort is to Ctrl+f on [StageNames.csv](https://battlecats.miraheze.org/wiki/User:TheWWRNerdGuy/data/StageNames.csv) (or your local copy) and look up the stage name.

 ## Main chapters
-> Note: There is a planned reform of stage info that would change how selectors work under the hood, although this shouldn't affect usage of this program.
+> Note: There is a planned reform of stage info that would change how selectors work under the hood.
+This shouldn't affect basic usage of this program, although it could improve some selectors.

+Main chapter selectors are significantly different from normal stages.

+- EoC: `eoc {num}` - gives EoC stage `num + 1`.
+Moon works differently: `47` gives chapter 1, `49` gives chapter 2, and `50` gives chapter 3.
+- ItF: `itf {chap} {num}` - chap is 1-based, i.e. `itf 1` means chapter 1. num is still 0-based, so `47` means Moon. `W` also works as an alias for `itf`.
+- CotC - same thing as ItF basically. `Space` is an alias for `cotc`.
+- Outbreaks: `Z {chap} {num}`. chap is 1-based (1 is eoc 1, 4 is itf 1 etc.), num is 1-based.
+- Filibuster - `filibuster` is the invasion.
+There is no need for any numbers.
+- Aku Realms: `aku {stage}` - e.g. `aku 0` is Korea. `dm` is an alias for `aku`.